alludhanush777-gif/alludhanush777-gif/README.md

 I'm just getting started with open source, but here's how I like to work with others:

-- 🐛 **Issues first** — happy to start with small, well-scoped issues before tackling bigger features.
+* 🐛 **Issues first** — happy to start with small, well-scoped issues before tackling bigger features.
-- 🔍 **Code review welcome** — I want feedback on my code, not just approval.
+* 🔍 **Code review welcome** — I want feedback on my code, not just approval.
-- 🤝 **Pair-friendly** — open to pairing on backend logic, API design, or database schema decisions.
+* 🤝 **Pair-friendly** — open to pairing on backend logic, API design, or database schema decisions.
-- 📬 **Reach out before a big PR** — for anything non-trivial, I'll open an issue or discussion first so we're aligned before I put in the work.
+* 📬 **Reach out before a big PR** — for anything non-trivial, I'll open an issue or discussion first so we're aligned before I put in the work.

-If you're maintaining a beginner-friendly Node.js or MongoDB project and could use an extra pair of hands, feel free to reach out.
+If you're maintaining a beginner-friendly Node.js, Django, or MongoDB project and could use an extra pair of hands, feel free to reach out.

 <br/>